H981-H/HongKong/README.md

 <b><p style="color:white;">HongKong is a place with
 long history and many ancient buildings.
-In recent years, the government has continued to promote reconstruction plan.As a result, many ancient buildings were reconstructed into new buildings.Therefore,it is hoped that buildings with historical value/significance will be preserved through this website.</p></b>
+In recent years, the government has continued to promote reconstruction plans .As a result, many ancient buildings were reconstructed into new buildings.Therefore,it is hoped that buildings with historical value/significance will be preserved through this website.</p></b>